 Australian Legal Practitioner has the meaning given to it in the relevant legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated and in South Australia is a legal practitioner for the purposes of the Legal Practitioners Act 1981 (SA).

+Available means all components of the ELNO System  required to complete a Conveyancing Transaction end to end are performing their usual and ordinary function without failure, interruption or Degradation.